 - Be proactive and take action by filing a report with your local law enforcement agent.

-- Talk to someone so you don’t go through this alone; seek support from friends and family members or seek professional counseling.
+- Talk to someone so you don’t go through this alone; seek support from a trusted friend, family member, or a professional counselor.

-Download “Track.
+Print the “Track.
 Save.
-Report!” sheet (in PDF format) to help you track, save, and submit your information to your local law enforcement agency.
+Report!”
+Cyberstalking Incident Record Log sheet (in PDF format).
 Simply print and fill out the sheet securely at home.
 No need to submit your sensitive information online.